CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/pawn/README.md

 ## Base Pawn
 The basic pawn - the star of the show, if you will.
 We repeatedly refer to it as basic, base, or basal because we're considering having different scenes inherit from this one.

 If you look at the scene, you'll notice that the `KinematicDriver` (see the `motion_ai/common` directory) is already integrated with the Pawn.
-Note that there's two collision shapes - an effective collision shape and an actual collision shape.
-The actual collision shape is used in conjunction with the `KinematicDriver`'s *Float Height* configurable to allow the Pawn to step up ledges.
-The effective collision shape is more there for demonstration and guidance.
+Note that there's three collision shapes.
+The "actual" collision shape is used in conjunction with the `KinematicDriver`'s *Float Height* configurable to allow the Pawn to step up ledges.
+The other two are guide shapes; we mostly use them to help measure the Pawn's ideal and effective sizes.

-Currently, the pawn's actual collision shape is a cylinder.
+Currently, the pawn's actual collision shape is a capsule.
 This was done so that the Pawn could easily move over and around objects without getting hooked on things (a common problem for boxier shapes).
+The Pawn's effective step-up height is ~0.5 units - exactness is difficult because of interplay between the *Float Height* and the capsule's rounded bottom.

 Currently, the only real functionality of the Pawn is pathing: give the Pawn a path, and it will follow that path.